Garthzzz/Identifying-Regenerative-Cells-in-Xenopus-laevis-Using-Machine-Learning/README.md

 7. **data process2.py**
    - A script demonstrating the main single-cell pipeline for each time point, performing QC, clustering (Leiden/Louvain/K-means), and marker selection (logreg, XGBoost, SVM).
 It also includes the optional 0 vs. 1,2,3 expression filter for identifying potential ROC clusters prior to overlap with Table 3.

-## How to Use

-1. **Obtain the h5ad data**
-   - We do not store the raw `h5ad` file in this repository because of size.
-You can download it from a designated source or replicate the cleaning steps.
-Ensure that your `data process2.py` script points to the correct path for this file.

-2. **Install Dependencies**
-   - We use Python 3, [scanpy](https://scanpy.readthedocs.io), [xgboost](https://xgboost.readthedocs.io), scikit-learn, and other standard libraries.

-3. **Run the Single-Cell Pipeline**
-   - Execute `data process2.py` with the desired parameters (time point splits, cluster resolutions, etc.).
-This will generate subfolders like `0_leiden`, `1_louvain`, `2_kmeans`, containing CSVs of top marker genes and UMAP images.

-4. **Consolidate / Analyze**
-   - Use `data analysis.py` or `data analysis2.py` to gather overlap counts/ratios with the `aav9996_tables3.xlsx` gene list.
-The scripts produce bar plots, best overlap records, and “strong” / “very strong” gene definitions.

-5. **Check Outputs**
-   - The **FINAL_ANALYSIS** folder (or each ratio–resolution–kmeans folder) will accumulate CSV files summarizing the results (e.g., `best_overlap_count.csv`, `best_overlap_ratio.csv`, `strong_rocs_genes_per_timeMethod.csv`, etc.).

-## Notes

-- Because the dataset is large, we only keep the processed results and scripts here.
-If you want to replicate from scratch, see the methods in our PDF paper and place the raw data (or a cleaned `.h5ad`) in the correct directory.
-- Each folder naming convention indicates the filter ratio (`0` or `0.2`), the Leiden/Louvain resolution, and K-means cluster number.
-Example: **`ratio=0, res=2.0, kmeans n=45`** means we used a 0.0 portion threshold (no strict filter) for 0 vs. 1,2,3 changes, a high cluster resolution for Leiden=2.0 / Louvain=3.0, and K-means with 45 clusters.

 ## Reference